ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-08-16-llm-tagalog.md

 This inspired me to see the full picture of LLM performance on Tagalog, hence this blog post.

 In this work, I will conduct a **systematic check** on how these decoder-only autoregressive models fare (using zero-shot generalization) against finetuning an encoder-only model for a low-resource language.
-I will be comparing them on the named entity recognition (NER) and text categorization benchmarks in my [calamanCy project](/projects/2023/08/07/calamancy/).
+I will be comparing them to the named entity recognition (NER) and text categorization benchmarks in my [calamanCy project](/projects/2023/08/07/calamancy/).
 As a refresher, here are the datasets:

 | Dataset                                                     | Task / Labels                                                           | Description                                                                                                                       |
 |-------------------------------------------------------------|-------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|